 Title: Administrative Law Judge

-Dave Haigler, Administrative Law Judge at U.S. Federal Government, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in legal administration.
+Beth A. Fox, Administrative Law Judge for the California Unemployment Insurance Appeals Board, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in unemployment insurance.

 Ms. Fox is an accomplished legal professional with more than 35 years of experience to her credit.
 Since 2020, she has served as an administrative law judge with the California Unemployment Insurance Appeals Board.
 Prior to this role, she was a partner with Manatt, Phelps & Phillips LLP from 2016 to 2020, and from 2010 to 2016, she served as the director and managing attorney of Southern California Edison.

 From 1998 to 2010, Ms. Fox excelled as a senior attorney with Southern California Edison, and from 1995 to 1998, she was a partner with Neal & Fox.
 She began her career as a litigation associate with Shea & Gould from 1985 to 1988, after which she garnered experience as a litigation associate with Jones Day from 1990 to 1992.
 From 1992 to 1994, Ms. Fox was associate counsel with the Metropolitan Life Insurance Company, and from 1994 to 1995, she was a deputy district attorney with the Los Angeles County District Attorney’s Office.